Welcome to GEEC

 Meet the GEEC team: Sarah Saeidpour

-Meet Sarah Saeidpour, a Research Assistant on the GEEC team.
+Meet Sarah Saeidpour, a Research Assistant and Interim Research Manager on the GEEC team.
 Sarah is in her first year of the Bachelor of Education program at York University, and holds a B.A. in Early Childhood Studies from Toronto Metropolitan University (TMU).
 Sarah has experience working in a variety of educational settings with children and families, such as in preschools with specialized programming for children with disabilities, elementary classrooms, and resource consultation.

 As a member of the GEEC team, Sarah is looking forward to gaining more insight into the world of research, and discovering new resources that are relevant to her practice and goals.
 Sarah is excited to build and share her passion for equity and accessibility in education throughout her participation on the team.